Skip to main content

 If you only want to affect the styles of certain components, there are two approaches:

-:scope` represents the root node of a component.
+The :scope represents the root node of a component

-When you only want to override the style of a specific component without affecting other components of the same type, you can follow these steps:
+When you only want to override the styles of a specific component without affecting other components of the same type, you can follow these steps:

-1. First, click on the component, then click the CSS button in the right-hand style panel.
+1. First, click the component, then click the CSS button in the right-side style panel

 2. Add the following CSS code in the opened code editor